-What that means is that if your website doesn’t work on mobile, you’re leaving half of your potential visitors behind.
+If your website doesn’t work on mobile, you’re leaving half of your potential visitors behind.

 Responsive Web Design

-Unfortunately for you, there are thousands of different devices out there that might be viewing your page, each with their own size, resolution, and aspect ratio.
+Unfortunately for you, there are thousands of different devices out there that might be viewing your page, each with its own size, resolution, and aspect ratio.
 Fortunately for you, there is an equally large number of resources to help you design for all of them.

 Most mobile-optimized sites should aim for a single-column layout.
 A single column helps manage space on small screens, as well as easily scaling to any width of screen and between portrait and landscape orientations.

-On limited screen real estate, it’ll be more important than ever to prioritize what’s displayed on screen and what’s hidden behind menu buttons and “more” buttons.
-Think about what you want users to see when they first arrive on your site, and tuck the less important elements behind the scenes.
+On limited screen real estate, it’ll be more important than ever to prioritize what’s displayed on-screen and what’s hidden behind menu buttons and “more” buttons.
+Think about what you want users to see when they first arrive on your site and tuck the less important elements behind the scenes.

 Remember to scale your images accordingly.
 When designers build responsive websites, they usually use something called “breakpoints” to tell the website which version of an image to load from the server.
 If the screen you’re viewing the site on is less than a certain number of pixels wide, a smaller image is loaded, which cuts down on data usage and load times.
 Tools like the Responsive Image Breakpoints Generator are great for planning out your visual assets for mobile.

-Finally, remember that people aren’t navigating your mobile site with a mouse — they’re using their fingers.
+Remember that people aren’t navigating your mobile site with a mouse — they’re using their fingers.
 That means that buttons, menus, and links don’t just need to be “clickable,” they need to be “tappable” as well.
 A good rule of thumb is to make tappable elements no smaller than 10 x 10 millimeters to allow them to stand out enough to touch.